hfxunlp/GloVe-win/README.md

 You could also try the files built with dev c++, which are more universal and can easily run on many windows with different version.

 You could try to compile these C code your self with POSIX Threads (pthreads) for Win32(http://sourceware.org/pthreads-win32/) if you want.

+There are still problems in shuffle and glove, and I'm working on it.